More Info About the

 - The program includes investor-owned and municipal utilities.

 At the direction of Governor Schwarzenegger, the California Solar Initiative was approved by the California Public Utilities Commission (CPUC) on January 12, 2006.
 The initiative creates a $3.3 billion ten-year program to put solar on a million roofs in the state.
 This program changes the way the state's renewable energy incentives and rebates will be managed.

 The CPUC is overseeing the program to provide incentives for existing residential customers and for all non-residential customers.
-Details can be found at GoSolarCalifornia.org/csi/.
+See more about the California Solar Initiative (CSI).

 While solar incentives spun off to the CSI and the NSHP, the Energy Commission modified its Emerging Renewable Program to continue funding for wind and renewable-powered fuel cell systems.

-For details on incentives for wind and fuel cells, visit www.ConsumerEnergyCenter.org.
+For details on incentives for wind and fuel cells, visit the Consumer Energy Center.

 - AB 1890 required the state's three major IOUs -- Pacific Gas and Electric Company (PG&E, Southern California Edison Company (SCE, and San Diego Gas and Electric Company (SDG&E) -- to collect $540 million from their ratepayers from 1998 through 2001 to support existing, new, and emerging renewable resources.